ambreen112/ai_generate_book/book-site/docs/1-foundation/01-what-is-physical-ai.md

 sidebar_position: 1
 ---

-# What is Physical AI?
+# Chapter 1:  What is Physical AI?
 Historical Context and Motivation

 ## The Dawn of Artificial Intelligence and its Embodiment